b9org/b9/docs/DirectoryStructure.md

 ### The build/ directory

 The `build/` directory is where we store our executables and build artifacts.
-It is not a part of our repository, but rather it is manually generated when we [setup Base9] in the Build Base9 section.
+It is not a part of our repository, but rather it is manually generated when we [setup Base9] in the **Build Base9** section.

-[setup Base9]: ./SetupBase9.md#Build-Base9
+[setup Base9]: ./SetupBase9.md#build-base9

 ### The docs/ directory